kaisenramen/Pxutils/README.md

 - You can assign keybinds via **Edit > Keyboard Shortcuts**
 - Just search "pxutils" and "sprite" and they should come up

-You **must** allow file access in the popup so that the plugin access GPL files.
+You **must** allow file access in the popup so that the plugin can access the palette files.
 You can restore default settings with **Edit > Pxutils > Restore Defaults**.

 ## Contributing